gtag('config', 'AW-943903666');

 At the time, Tylenol was Johnson & Johnson’s most successful product.
 It accounted for 17 percent of the company’s net income, and 37 percent of the $1.2 billion analgesic market.
 Tylenol was vital to Johnson & Johnson’s financial performance, and the crisis created competing priorities between what was best for business, and the Credo.
 Ultimately, the company chose the one best for those to whom it had pledged its responsibility: consumers.

-Almost immediately, the company recalled 31 million bottles of Tylenol from shelves across America—a move that seems all too common today, but was relatively unheard of at the time.
+Almost immediately, the company recalled 31 million bottles of Tylenol from shelves across America—a move that seems all too common today but was relatively unheard of at the time.
 “Before 1982, nobody ever recalled anything,” the managing director of a public relations firm told The New York Times in a 2002 article looking back at the recall.
 “Companies often fiddle while Rome burns.”

 For Johnson & Johnson, the choice between profit and the safety of consumers was not a choice at all: following the Credo would not permit anything else.
 When it was clear the “high quality” the document calls for was missing, the company wasted no time in aligning behind its guiding brand narrative.
 Johnson & Johnson not only recalled every single bottle of medication, poisoned or not; it put processes in place to ensure something like this never happened to its customers again.

 Even when investigators learned that the pills had been altered following the manufacturing phase, effectively exonerating the company from direct responsibility for the deaths, Johnson & Johnson followed its Credo in making its products safer.
-The company worked with the FDA to develop tamper-proof packaging that has since become industry-standard.
+The company worked with the FDA to develop tamper-proof packaging that has since become the industry standard.
 Johnson & Johnson also went back to the drawing board for its product design, ditching the one that allowed someone to pry open the capsule and alter the medication, and instead opting to coat the drug with gelatin to ensure the pill could still be easily swallowed, but not easily tainted.
-The company also ran ads explaining how to exchange Tylenol capsules for a bottle of pills with the improved design, and issued coupons to reimburse consumers for any Tylenol they may have trashed following the incident.
+The company also ran ads explaining how to exchange Tylenol capsules for a bottle of pills with the improved design and issued coupons to reimburse consumers for any Tylenol they may have trashed following the incident.

 While the recall and subsequent re-launch of Tylenol cost the company more than $100 million, the return on investment for following through on its brand promise was priceless: A year after the incident, the brand’s share of the analgesic market—which had tanked to 7 percent after the poisonings—bounced back to 30 percent; only five months after the poisonings, Tylenol sales were 96 percent of what they were before the incident.